njadid/asynch_py/docs/input_output.rst

   {parameter 1} {parameter 2} {parameter 3} ...
   ...

 The number of parameters needed for each link is model dependent and determined by the value dam params size.
-See Section 8 1 1.
+See :ref:`SetParamSizes`.
 For dam parameter files, only the links with dams must be listed here.
 Only links with id appearing in this file will have dams.

 Discharge vs storage files take a series of discharge values and a corresponding series of storage values to decide the relationship between two states.
 The format of these files is similar to storm files (see :ref:`Forcing Inputs`):